Petarainsoft/myroom-package/myroom-system/docs/MyRoom_System_Overview.md

 - `scene-ready`: Fired when the 3D scene is loaded and ready
 - `avatar-changed`: Fired when the avatar configuration changes
 - `item-selected`: Fired when an item in the scene is selected
-- `camera-moved`: Fired when the camera position changes
 - `error`: Fired when an error occurs

 ### 4.3.
 Practical Examples